aai-institute/tfl-training-practical-anomaly-detection/CONTRIBUTING.md

 ## Before the training

 Make sure everything is committed as described above and pushed to the remote repository.
-Have a look at the GitHub pages: do the exercises pages and the jupyter-book look good?
 Ask the operations team to create a jupyterhub server and to include the docker image that was built in CI into the list.

 Start an instance and check whether: